legourrierec/dobson/README.md

   * focus (two speeds)
   * move ALT and AZ motors (3 speeds)
   * request and display sensor values
-  * detect if Arduino is connected: if not, display error and disable all buttons
+  * detect if Arduino is connected: if not, display message and disable all buttons

 **SOLVE AND GOTO**